building problem solvers and entrepreneurs

 In 2014, the programs from the former College of Technology and Innovation at ASU’s Polytechnic campus joined the Fulton Schools of Engineering becoming The Polytechnic School, the sixth school in the Ira A. Fulton Schools of Engineering.

-Paul C. Johnson, Ph.D., professor in the School of Sustainable Engineering and the Built Environment, is the dean of the Ira A. Fulton Schools of Engineering.
+Kyle Squires, Ph.D., professor in the School for Engineering of Matter, Transport and Energy, is the vice dean and interim dean of the Ira A. Fulton Schools of Engineering.